Hosting Professional Fellows

 - Workspace & Assistance: Provide a dedicated workspace for the four-week experience and assist in organizing suitable housing for the Fellow.

-How can I apply to be a host?
+How Can I Apply to be a Host?

 If you are interested in hosting and would like to learn more, please email us at [email protected]